Local multiplier effect

 The local multiplier effect (sometimes called the local premium) is the additional economic benefit accrued to an area from money being spent in the local economy.
 The concept has been taken up by advocates for "spend local" campaigns in addition to more formal treatments in the area of regional economic development.
+Conversely, a divider effect happens when retrenchment by a major employer causes a visible downturn for small businesses in the surrounding areas.